lpan42/Roger-Skyline/RS.md

 cd /etc/apache2/sites-available/
 sudo touch for_rs.conf
 # create the folder for html pages
-cd /var/www/html/     # Go to folder where all available websites html folders are sudo mkdir for_rs      # Create a folder for our website cd for_rs sudo touch index.html # Create homepage file
+cd /var/www/html/    # Go to folder where all available websites html folders are sudo mkdir roger      # Create a folder for our website cd roger sudo mkdir html cd html sudo touch index.html # Create homepage file

 # disable the default websites and enable ours to make sure it is the only enabled website